freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-71.english.md

 ## Description
 <section id='description'>

-On a new line, use the `selectAll` function on your `lineGraph` variable again and pass it the string `tumblr-circles`.
+On a new line, use the `selectAll` function on your `lineGraph` variable again and pass it the string `tumblr-circles` this time.
+The next few steps will be for adding circles to the Tumblr line.
 </section>

 ## Instructions